Aging Pet Care

 Geriatric Pet Care

-Your pet still may act like a playful puppy, but most pets are considered “seniors” between the ages of 6 and 11.
+Your pet still may act as a playful puppy, but most pets are considered “seniors” between the ages of 6 and 11.
 When your companion enters his or her golden years, preventive health care becomes more important than ever.

 We encourage our clients to bring their older pets in for a special wellness exam designed specifically for older pets.
 This exam includes all the procedures found in a routine annual exam, as well as a general health profile (GHP).
 A GHP is a series of tests that assess the health of your pet’s kidneys, liver, and other vital organs.
 The GHP also includes a urinalysis and complete blood count (CBC).
 During a senior wellness exam, Dr. Steffen will also discuss with you healthy diet tips for your aging pet.